giacomocerquone/youtube-background-pwa/README.md

 ## Extra

 Why returning directly the node stream is the only solution?
 Because any youtube downloader will give you a googlevideo link accessible only by the same ip that requested it.
-Therefore, I couldn't just return the video url.
+Therefore, I couldn't just return the video url and then let the client ask for the audio.

 ## The interesting bit